MaelTeyssedre/ECS/README.md

 # ECS

 ## Build

 Build the ECS (will give you a static library) :
 ```
 > ./MakeLibECS.sh
 ```
-Build the example (you must have built the ECS before and have the SFML installed) :
+Build the example (you must have built the ECS before and have the SFML lib installed) :
 ```
 > cd example
 > make